 Kirsten’s experience with ASD began with a sibling diagnosed with Asperger Syndrome (AS), and her interest grew as a part-time high-school caregiver for a child with ASD.
-Her curiosity cultivated in study while at the University of Michigan, where she accepted a position at the University of Michigan Autism & Communications Disorders Center (UMACC), then a leading entity in ASD diagnostic tools and evaluations.
+Her curiosity in psychology cultivated while at the University of Michigan, where as an undergraduate she accepted a position at the University of Michigan’s Autism & Communications Disorders Center (UMACC), then a leading entity in ASD diagnostic tools and evaluations.
 Under guidance from her MU Department of Psychology faculty mentor Dr. Amy Vaughan Van Hecke, Kirsten’s experience and knowledge of individuals with ASD has grown exponentially throughout her many years of graduate school at MU.

 Kirsten’s Master’s thesis, published in the Journal of Autism and Developmental Disorder, is based upon replication and extension of the "Program for the Education & Enrichment of Relational Skills (PEERS)" intervention.
 PEERS, originated at UCLA, is a social skills intervention for adolescents and young adults with autism.
 Presently, Kirsten is working on her Ph.D. dissertation, which is focused on assessing the durability of the PEERS intervention as well as the potential long term changes PEERS may have on adolescent/young adult’s social anxiety and physiological regulation following participation in PEERS.